CONSUMER MEDICINE INFORMATION

 on the amount of heparin that needs to be neutralised

 Things you must do

 If you develop itching with swelling or skin rash, difficulty breathing, dizziness or abnormal heart beats while you are receiving

-PROTAMINE SULPHATE tell your doctor or nurse immediately.
+PROTAMINE SULFATE tell your doctor or nurse immediately.

-Tell your doctor, nurse or pharmacist as soon as possible if you do not feel well while receiving PROTAMINE SULPHATE.
+Tell your doctor, nurse or pharmacist as soon as possible if you do not feel well while receiving PROTAMINE SULFATE.

 All medicines have side effects.
 Sometimes they may be serious, most of the time they are not.
 You may need urgent treatment